openedx/edx-documentation/en_us/shared/students/SFD_mobile.rst

 Can I take a course entirely on my mobile device?
 ========================================================

+The answer depends on the types of problems that are used in the course you are taking.
+If a course contains mobile friendly problem types, you can complete those types of problems using the mobile app.
+For a list of the types of problems you can complete using the mobile app, see :ref:`What problems in mobile app`.
+Timed exams and proctored exams cannot be taken using the mobile app.

-Not entirely.
-You can download course videos to watch in the mobile app when you do not have an Internet connection.
-When you have an Internet connection, you can also read course announcements and content, participate in course discussions, and do some, but not all, of the problems in your assignments.
-To complete an entire course, you use a web browser on a computer.
+You can watch course videos on the mobile app, and can also download videos to your mobile device for watching when you do not have an internet connection.
+When you have an internet connection, you can also read course announcements, participate in course discussions, and complete the mobile friendly problems in your assignments.

+To complete an entire course, you can use a web browser on a computer.

 .. _Assessment Questions: